 The Family First Coronavirus Response Act (FFCRA) was signed into law March 18, 2020.
 Section 6001 of the FFCRA, as amended by the Coronavirus Aid, Relief, and Economic Security Act (the CARES Act), generally requires coverage for certain items and services related to diagnostic testing for the detection of SARS-CoV-2, the virus that causes COVID-19, or the diagnosis of COVID-19 during the Public Health Emergency.
 Under the FFCRA and the CARES Act, this Plan will provide medically appropriate required coverages as outlined below without imposing cost-sharing requirements (including Deductibles, Copays, and Coinsurance), Prior Authorization, or other medical management requirements through the end of the Public Health Emergency period.
 Services are subject to change based on updates to the Public Health Emergency requirements.

-- Network Telemedicine and Virtual Visit Covered Health Benefits related to COVID-19; - Medically appropriate diagnostic testing for the detection of diagnosis of COVID-19 when ordered by any healthcare professional authorized to do so under state law.

-• Administration of COVID-19 vaccine when administered by Providers and Pharmacies, including Network and Non-Network Pharmacies and Providers.
+- Network Telemedicine and Virtual Visit Covered Health Benefits related to COVID-19; - Medically appropriate diagnostic testing for the detection of diagnosis of COVID-19 when ordered by any healthcare professional authorized to do so under state law. - Administration of COVID-19 vaccine when administered by Providers and Pharmacies, including Network and Non-Network Pharmacies and Providers.

 Prior Authorization requirements are waived for COVID-19 related services during the Public Health Emergency.
+If the Public Health Emergency ends, the cost-sharing requirements connected to COVID-19 may change.